-To expose students to practical design issues and processes and to enable development of conceptual, analytical and project-planning skills required for ship design with a particular emphasis on global structural design and regulatory constraints.
-The unit develops further design skills acquired in Ship Design (Ship) and permits the application of knowledge acquired in Resistance and Propulsion and Seakeeping and Manoeuvring to a rule-governed design project centred on a moderate-sized vessel.
-The unit also consolidates knowledge acquired in Mechanics of Solids and Structural Analysis and demonstrates its practical application to a ship's design.
+The unit develops further the design skills acquired in Ship Design & Production and permits the application of knowledge acquired in Resistance & Propulsion and Seakeeping & Manoeuvring to a rule-governed design project centred on a moderate sized vessel.
+The unit also consolidates knowledge acquired in Mechanics of Solids and Analysis of Machines and Structures and demonstrates its practical application to a ship’s design.

 |Unit name||Applied Ship Design|